 Starting The Investment Journey With SoFi

-56% of millennial women say that fear holds them back from investing, but getting started with investing doesn’t have to be scary.
+What’s more, 56% of millennial women say that fear holds them back from investing, according to that same survey.
+But getting started with investing doesn’t have to be scary.
 Investing with SoFi can be a great first step to investing confidently.
-With simple to use tools, SoFi Invest® allows an investor to get started with as little as $1.
+With simple-to-use tools, SoFi Invest® allows an investor to get started with as little as $1.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.